Deborah Rosenblum

 Deborah G. Rosenblum is an American nuclear expert and former career civil servant.
-She currently serves as the Assistant Secretary of Defense for Nuclear, Chemical & Biological Defense Programs in the Biden administration.
+She had served as the Acting Deputy Under Secretary of Defense for Acquisition and Sustainment and previously had served Assistant Secretary of Defense for Nuclear, Chemical & Biological Defense Programs in the Biden administration.

 Education and career

 Rosenblum holds a master’s degree from Columbia University’s School of International and Public Affairs and is a Phi Beta Kappa graduate with a bachelor’s degree from Middlebury College.
 Rosenblum was a vice president with The Cohen Group, an international consulting firm.
 She has also served as a career civil servant for 12 years in the Office of the Secretary of Defense, including as a member of the Senior Executive Service.
 She worked in the areas of nuclear forces, counter-proliferation policy, countering narcotics, homeland defense, and peacekeeping operations and support.
 She also represented the United States in multi-year bilateral negotiations with North Korea around its nuclear program.
-Rosenblum is the Executive Vice President of the Nuclear Threat Initiative; she is part of NTI’s executive leadership team and helps oversee the organization’s threat reduction programs, operations and development as well as co-chairs NTI’s task force on diversity, equity and inclusion.
+Immediately prior to serving as Assistant Secretary of Defense for NCB, Rosenblum was the Executive Vice President of the Nuclear Threat Initiative; she was part of NTI’s executive leadership team and helped oversee the organization’s threat reduction programs, operations and development as well as co-chaired NTI’s task force on diversity, equity and inclusion.
 She served as an advisor to President-elect Biden during his presidential transition.